 This written evidence refers to the work of SCL elections, Cambridge Analytica, Global Science Research, Aggregate IQ, their connections, and their use of data and microtargeting voters during elections.
 The documents also contain case studies and insights into the worldwide work done for clients by SCL elections.

-Summary of the Committee’s activity this week in relation to Cambridge Analytica/SCL Elections and Facebook
+Weekly summary of Committee’s activity in relation to Cambridge Analytica

 Christopher Wylie gave evidence to the Committee on Tuesday 27th March 2018 during which he referred to the evidence the Committee is publishing today.
 Please note the transcript will be published online shortly.